Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

    * **metadata**: Define a set of key=value pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
 The set must be formatted as a comma-delimited list of `key=value` pairs. <br> Example: "business-unit=accounting, office=Baltimore"

 ## Server Properties

+Use the properties in this section to set metadata for the server hosting each agent.

 * **server**:
   * **name**: Override the reported server name. <br> Example: `test-server-1`